-Unique Thin Stone Veneer in Classic Kafka Granite Colors
+Unique and Classic Thin Stone Veneer

 Throughout the years, Kafka Granite has made its name by developing a niche within the aggregate industry.
 As one of the most diversified crushed stone suppliers in the country, what’s next?
 With over 60 different colors of crushed stone products, we are excited to begin introducing the same classic Kafka Granite colors you know and love in a diverse line of high-end masonry stone product.

-Derived from our various quarries throughout North America, and made with same care and attention to detail as other Kafka products, this new line of thin stone veneer will be comprised of stunning natural stone that can be used for nearly any application, spanning from building facades to interior features.
+Derived from our various quarries throughout North America, and made with the same care and attention to detail as other Kafka products, this new line of thin stone veneer is comprised of stunning natural stone that can be used for nearly any application, spanning from building facades to interior features.
 While this range of granite, marble, and quartz building stone has never been seen before, our thin stone veneer offers classic colors that feel familiar and are easily embraced by architects, masons, and property owners.

 The Advantage of Natural Thin Stone Veneer